In this article, we present to you our preview and predictions for the 2025 ICC Champions Trophy.

 Favourites: Australia

-With bowlers like Mitchell Starc, Josh Hazlewood, Adam Zampa and skipper Pat Cummins, Australia have the bowling unit to challenge any opposition.
+With bowlers like Mitchell Starc, Josh Hazlewood, Adam Zampa, and skipper Pat Cummins, Australia have the bowling unit to challenge any opposition.
 It is their batting unit that has at times lost the plot and collapsed without any warning.
-The first two games in the 2023 CWC league stages, the series loss against Pakistan in November where Harris Rauf terrorised Australian batters.
-However, these issues have been put to bed with many of their key batters returning to form including the likes of Steven Smith, Marnus Labuschange and Glenn Maxwell.
-With their know-how of winning big ICC tournaments, it is very difficult to look past Australia as the early favourites.
+The first two games in the 2023 CWC league stage and the series loss against Pakistan in November that saw Harris Rauf become a nightmare for the Aussie batters are some examples.
+However, these issues have been put to bed of late, with many of their key batters returning to form, including the likes of Steven Smith, Marnus Labuschange, and Glenn Maxwell.

 Leave a Reply